Scientific Revolution: Terminology and periodisation

-The Scientific Revolution is traditionally assumed to start with the Copernican Revolution (initiated in 1543) and to be complete in the "grand synthesis" of Isaac Newton's 1687 Principia.
-Much of the change of attitude came from Francis Bacon whose "confident and emphatic announcement" in the modern progress of science inspired the creation of scientific societies such as the Royal Society, and Galileo Galilei, who championed Copernican heliocentrism and developed the science of motion.
+The word "revolution" has been used to describe scientific upheaval since at least the 18th century.
+In 1747, the French mathematician Alexis Clairaut applied it to Isaac Newton.
+In the 19th century William Whewell chose it to label "the transition from an implicit trust in the internal powers of man's mind to a professed dependence upon external observation; and from an unbounded reverence for the wisdom of the past, to a fervid expectation of change and improvement."
+In the 20th century, Alexandre Koyré used the term "scientific revolution" to describe a "mutation" in human intellect.
+The term was popularized by the historian and philosopher of history Herbert Butterfield in his Origins of Modern Science who provocatively asserted that "it outshines everything since the rise of Christianity" in European history.
+The Scientific Revolution is widely understood by scholars as synonymous with the emergence of "modern" science.

-In the 20th century, Alexandre Koyré introduced the term "scientific revolution", centering his analysis on Galileo.
-The term was popularized by Herbert Butterfield in his Origins of Modern Science.
-Thomas Kuhn's 1962 work The Structure of Scientific Revolutions emphasizes that different theoretical frameworks—such as Einstein's theory of relativity and Newton's theory of gravity, which it replaced—cannot be directly compared without meaning loss.
+While the Scientific Revolution is frequently said to have begun in 1543 with the printings of De humani corporis fabrica (On the Workings of the Human Body) by Andreas Vesalius and De Revolutionibus (On the Revolutions of the Heavenly Spheres) by Nicolaus Copernicus and to be complete in the "grand synthesis" of Isaac Newton's 1687 Principia, other historians have proposed 1572, when Tycho Brahe observed the 1572 supernova, as an alternative starting date.

 Significance

 The period saw a fundamental transformation in scientific ideas across mathematics, physics, astronomy, and biology in institutions supporting scientific investigation and in the more widely held picture of the universe.
 The Scientific Revolution led to the establishment of several modern sciences.
 In 1984, Joseph Ben-David wrote:

 Rapid accumulation of knowledge, which has characterized the development of science since the 17th century, had never occurred before that time.
 The new kind of scientific activity emerged only in a few countries of Western Europe, and it was restricted to that small area for about two hundred years.
 (Since the 19th century, scientific knowledge has been assimilated by the rest of the world).